 - To specify which LINE IN source to use, tap TX, then tap LINE IN.
-This brings up the controls shown below. - Use the VFO A knob or +/- to adjust the LINE IN level for the desired source. - When transmitting or in TX TEST mode, adjust LINE IN level for less than 4 bars of ALC.
+This brings up the controls shown below. - Use the VFO A knob or +/- to adjust the LINE IN level for the desired source. - When transmitting or in TX TEST mode, adjust LINE IN level for just below the "5" level on the ALC meter.